-In a 2017 article, The New York Times described family conversations about wealth as a “famously difficult task.”
+In a 2017 New York Times’ article, columnist Paul Sullivan described family conversations about wealth as a “famously difficult task.”
 If you scan the wealth management body of literature, it’s not uncommon to hear upward of 80% of wealth creators find it difficult to have personal conversations about wealth and to be transparent with their heirs.
 We see this over and over in our own practice and work closely with clients to overcome their reluctance to discuss these topics early, often, and openly.
 In fact, we recently conducted a survey that reinforced just how much guidance families crave in order to manage these conversations successfully.

 View these dialogues as a journey over time, not a one-and-done conversation.

 A recent CNBC article reiterates this is not a single conversation, but one that needs to be repeated and refined at various ages and stages as a family evolves.
 It can and often should be a slow process, especially when children are involved.
 In fact, it’s a conversation you may wish to intentionally throttle depending upon factors such as age or a family member’s readiness to delve into certain topics.
 That said, we strongly urge a bias for action and transparency rather than waiting until a major life event or other catalyst forces a discussion.

 Focus first on alignment between the heads of your household.

 While no two people hold the same views on wealth and legacy, it is essential these two parties find common ground before talking with children and other heirs.
 We can’t overstate the importance of this alignment at the head of the family.
 How does this manifest?
 One of the most obvious is for both parties to be informed and engaged.
 This means not only attending annual estate plan reviews (“the big meetings”), but being willing to tune into details about asset allocation, quarterly performance, charitable planning, and other aspects of the family’s wealth.